contao/core-bundle/UPGRADE.md

 In Contao 3, the alias of an article was automatically used as its CSS ID, if no custom CSS ID was defined.
 In Contao 4 the default CSS ID will be generated from its numeric ID, e.g. `article-1`.

+### cron.php

+In Contao 4 there is no `cron.php` entry point anymore, you can use the `/_contao/cron` route instead.
+There is no command to execute the cron, only a webcron is possible.